 Casual use prospecting includes those activities which cause very little or no surface disturbance.
 For example: collection of geochemical, rock, soil, or mineral specimens using hand tools; hand panning; or non-motorized sluicing.
 It also generally includes use of metal detectors, gold spears and other battery-operated devices for sensing the presence of minerals, and hand and battery-operated dry washers.
 Operators may use motorized vehicles for casual use activities only if the use is consistent with the regulations governing such use (43 CFR 8340) including following off-road vehicle use designations and temporary closures ordered by BLM.
-Casual use operations do not require notification of the BLM; except where specific land use or recreation area plans call for a recreational mining permit.
+Casual use operations do not require notification of the BLM except where specific land use or recreation area plans call for a recreational mining permit.
 You must reclaim any casual-use disturbance that you create.

 The limits and procedures for properly prospecting and collecting for some minerals, as well as fossil hunting, may be obtained by contacting the BLM Field Office personnel in the area where you intend to collect.

 A person must file a Notice of Intent to Conduct Prospecting Operations (NOI) with the appropriate BLM field office, as defined in 43 CFR 3809 regulations.
-Notice level prospecting means any prospecting operation that is motorized, mechanized, uses explosives, or is reasonably expected to result in greater land disturbance other than is caused by the ordinary, lawful use of the land by persons not prospecting.
+Notice level prospecting means any prospecting operation that is motorized, mechanized, uses explosives or is reasonably expected to result in greater land disturbance other than is caused by the ordinary, lawful use of the land by persons not prospecting.
 The operator will be required to provide a financial guarantee warranty for reclamation costs of the prospecting operations which is filed and held by Colorado Division of Reclamation, Mining and Safety (CDRMS) in the form of a cash bond, or a corporate or insurance instrument.
-Surface disturbance is limited to 5 acres.
+Surface disturbance is limited to five acres.

 A mining claim is located in order to acquire the right to develop the mineral values in a specified area.
-Miners may located claims to obtain exclusive rights, beginning on the date the valid claim was located, to develop the minerals under the claim.
+Miners may locate claims to obtain exclusive rights, beginning on the date the valid claim was located, to develop the minerals under the claim.

 PLAN OF OPERATION LEVEL

-An approved Plan of Operations (mine plan) is required for exploration activities disturbing in excess of 5 acres, bulk sampling of 1,000 tons or more, and all proposed mining or milling operations (regardless of the acreage disturbed).
+An approved Plan of Operations (mine plan) is required for exploration activities disturbing in excess of five acres, bulk sampling of 1,000 tons or more and all proposed mining or milling operations (regardless of the acreage disturbed).
 A mine plan is required for any operation causing surface disturbance greater than Casual Use in special status areas as defined in 43 CFR 3809.11.
 Financial warranty must be supplied for all plan level operations.